Master of Arts

 |Deakin course code||A800|

 A candidate is required to complete a thesis of 40 000-50 000 words, embodying the results of research carried out in the field of study specified at the time of enrolment.
 Candidates in the arts may submit a thesis comprising creative works and an exegesis of no fewer than 10 000-12 000 words.
-After a suitable qualifying period, as designated by the Faculty, Master of Arts candidates showing significant promise as research students may apply to transfer their enrolment to the Doctor of Philosophy program.
+After a suitable qualifying period, generally at or post colloquium, Master of Arts candidates showing significant promise as research students may apply to transfer their enrolment to the Doctor of Philosophy program.
+Transfer is dependent on meeting the required academic standard and full support from your principal supervisor.

 Supervision is available in most discipline areas offered by the Faculty.
 Contact the Higher Degree by Research Officer on Tel 03 5227 2226 or email

 Deakin University offers scholarships for study towards higher degrees by research.
-For further information, contact the Research Scholarships Officer, telephone 03 5227 3492, or fax 03 5227 2175 or email firstname.lastname@example.org
+For further information, contact the Research Scholarships Officer, telephone 03 5227 3492 or email email@example.com

 Entry requirements - general